Boise State vs. Nevada NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Boise State and its opponents have combined for 59 points -- this matchup's over/under -- just twice this year.
+- Boise State and its opponents have scored at least 59 points just two times this season.

-- Nevada's games have gone over 59 points in just one opportunity this season.
+- Nevada's games have gone over 59 points in only one opportunity this season.

-- Saturday's over/under is 3.3 points lower than the two team's combined 62.3 points per game average.
+- The two teams combine to average 62.3 points per game, 3.3 more than the total in this contest.

-- This contest's total is 19.0 points more than the 40 these two squads combine to allow per game this season.
+- The 40 combined points per game that these two squads have allowed this season are 19.0 fewer than the 59 over/under in this contest.

 - Broncos games this season feature an average total of 63.4 points, a number 4.4 points higher than Saturday's over/under.

-- The 53.3 PPG average total in Wolf Pack games this season is 5.7 points fewer than this game's over/under.
+- The 59 over/under in this game is 5.7 points above the 53.3 average total in Wolf Pack games this season.

 Boise State Stats and Trends